25 Mar MANK

 Yes, when you’ve been hurt as a child, you fight.
 Hard.
 With all your “tools.”
 Even if it destroys the love you have; hurts the one you love the most (because you can’t let yourself give into love).
 No, you can’t let yourself need love or take it, it’s too dangerous.

 It doesn’t matter how much other people love you or see your talent when you can’t believe in yourself.
 Sara loves Mank, she’s “put up with your suicidal drinking, compulsive gambling, your silly platonic affairs.”
-Joe loves him too.
 When Mank moans: “I’m all washed up, Joe.”
-Joe soothes: “It’s the best thing you’ve ever written…”
+Joe, who loves him too, says: “It’s the best thing you’ve ever written…”

 If only Mank could see himself.
 What he gets right in Citizen Kane is how lonely Hearst was as a boy.
 That wasn’t hard.
 Mank’s lonely too.
-When you’re hurt as a child, you can’t let anyone in.
-Loneliness becomes yet another self-imposed “safe” retreat.
+When you’re hurt as a child and can’t let anyone in, loneliness becomes yet another self-imposed “safe” retreat.

 Mank drinks himself to death soon after his Oscar, never to write or work in Hollywood again.
 That’s one form childhood trauma can take.
 It’s the tragedy of a talented man.

 But the scars of his father’s belittling ate away at him over the years, never allowing Mank to feel he was any good at all.
-It was too scary to exit the trap of his beloved drinking, his “perfect” retreat from self-hate– a refuge that blurred out all of his fears.
+It was too scary to leave that trap of his beloved drinking, his “perfect” retreat from self-hate: a safe refuge to blur out all of his fears.